-We sent fearless food writer Alissa Merksamer to find the best North Beach pizza a stone’s throw from Starcity community’s doorstep.
+We sent fearless food writer Alissa Merksamer to find the best North Beach pizza a stone’s throw from our community.
 Here’s what she found:

 While the days of Joe Dimaggio living in North Beach are long gone, you’ll still find your fill of excellent pizzas (and then some).
 These five are worth their weight in marinara.

 “Excuse me, did you say clam and garlic?”
 I ask the fast-talking server behind the counter awaiting my order, making sure I heard him right.
 Sheets of Sicilian pizza with thick focaccia crusts preen in the window.
 They’ve already been cut into wide rectangular slices.

 “It’s really good,” a customer turns around to assure me.
 He’s right.
 The signature flavor from North Beach’s most beloved slice shop would kill Dracula on the spot.
 Fortunately, I like garlic.
 The bite-size chewy clams, parsley, and tomatoes are merely backup players.
 If you opt to eat inside this hallway of a restaurant, where random stickers and graffiti decorate the walls, you’ll receive a knife and fork.
 If you take it to go, it’ll be expertly wrapped in alternating layers of paper so that you can easily hold it without dripping.
 Peter Sodini opened the restaurant in 1978, and his sons now operate it.
 They cater to a mix of locals, tourists, and late night bar-hoppers who take advantage of the 2:30 a.m. closing time (weekends).
 Cash only.